 Don’t be afraid to call your local hardware and grocery stores.
 Since they have no use for the pallets after the products have been delivered and unloaded, they’re more than likely happy to get rid of the extra wood.
 It doesn’t cost them anything, so you’ll be doing them a favor, and you’ll get plenty of free firewood too.

 Also keep a look out for any pallets that have been treated or stained, because they’ll release chemicals that are toxic when inhaled.
-So, make sure whatever pallets you’re picking up are made of plain, untreated wood.
+So, make sure that whatever pallets you’re picking up are made of plain, untreated wood.

 Because lumber is such a large part of construction, they’re bound to use a lot of it – and have a lot of it left over too.
-A lot of the time the leftover wood will just be hauled off and disposed of along with the rest of the scrap materials, so they’re usually pretty okay with people coming in to reclaim some of the wood.
+A lot of the time the leftover wood will just be hauled off and disposed of, along with the rest of the scrap materials, so they’re usually pretty okay with people coming in to reclaim some of it.

 Make sure you ask permission, since it would probably be frowned upon to show up and start scavenging wood unannounced, but more times than not the workers will say yes and let you go on about your day with a score of newly found firewood.

-Again, just like the pallets, make sure anything you plan to burn isn’t treated or stained.
+Just like the pallets, make sure anything you plan to burn isn’t treated or stained.
 Safety first!